 Unless stated by you to the contrary, you acknowledge and consent to the use or disclosure of your personal information.
 Personal information means information which identifies you as an individual or from which your identity can be reasonably ascertained including your name, address, email address and other information you provide to myPlates and TfNSW, in circumstances that are:

 myPlates also holds personal information on you provided to us by TfNSW.
 The types of personal information we hold or have access to includes name, contact details, identification information, payment and transaction details/history, records of your communications and interactions with us, and details/history of preferences, interests and behaviour relating to transactions, products, services and digital activity.

 We may collect personal information about you in various ways including:

-We may also collect personal information from third parties including public sources, information service providers, anyone authorised to act on your behalf, and other RMS departments.
+We may also collect personal information from third parties including public sources, information service providers, anyone authorised to act on your behalf, and other TfNSW departments.

 Applying for a product or service or making a payment

 TfNSW needs to obtain personal information from you in order to complete your application for myPlates products or services either online, over the phone or in person.
 The types of information they require are your customer/drivers licence/plate number, contact and payment details.
 This information is then passed on to myPlates securely to develop and customise its services to better meet your needs and preferences.

 Your information will be held by myPlates and other third parties as necessary to provide customer service, deal with enquiries and complaints.

 Unless otherwise advised by you; your information will be held by myPlates and other third parties as necessary to provide marketing communications.
 We may not be able to provide our products or services, or make offers to you without your personal information.